-Email marketing was stigmatised as spam in the past but changes in data protection and marketing rules has helped to 'clean up' its reputation.
+Email marketing has been stigmatised as spam in the past - but changes in data protection and marketing rules has helped to 'clean up' its reputation.

 After you have created your list, you can begin email marketing.
 It is important to allow your recipients to remove themselves from your list at any time if they want to.